curtisbe/curtisbe/index.md

 ### My publications

 _Open Access Book_
-1. Lecture Notes on An Introduction to Programming
+1. Lecture Notes on An Introduction to Programming.
+You can download this book at, https://github.com/curtisbe/curtisbe/blob/main/Lecture%20notes%20on%20An%20Introduction%20to%20Programming%20-%20Ebook%20version.pdf

 _Book Chapters_
 1. Ormsby, M., Busby-Earle, C. (2020) Agile Scaled Steps of Doneness: A Standardized Procedure to Conceptualizing and Completing User Stories Across Scrum Teams and Industries.
 In: Damiani E., Spanoudakis G., Maciaszek L. (eds) Evaluation of Novel Approaches to Software Engineering.
 ENASE 2019.
 Communications in Computer and Information Science, vol 1172.
 Springer, Cham.